willfindlay/comp4000-experience1/experience1.md

 working, and how your deployment fits together with the rest of the cluster.

 Points for this question will be awarded based on:

-a) The sophistication of your deployment.
+a.
+The sophistication of your deployment.
 (Challenge yourself!)

-b) The quality of your explanation.
+b.
+The quality of your explanation.

 Here are some hints to help you get started:

-a) When you are creating your container image, you need to take extra care to ensure Kubernetes uses your local image.
+a.
+When you are creating your container image, you need to take extra care to ensure Kubernetes uses your local image.
 To do this, run `eval $(minikube docker-env)` before running any `docker` commands in your shell.
 In your `deployment.yml`, set `imagePullPolicy: Never` under the `container` field to force it to use your local image.

-b) You can create a new container image by writing a Dockerfile for it and running `docker build -t <name> .` to build it.
+b.
+You can create a new container image by writing a Dockerfile for it and running `docker build -t <name> .` to build it.

-c) You can modify the `deployment.yml` file to create your API object, then re-deploy it by running the same `kubectl apply -f` command from earlier.
+c.
+You can modify the `deployment.yml` file to create your API object, then re-deploy it by running the same `kubectl apply -f` command from earlier.
 Feel free to copy-paste and/or modify any of the existing configuration.